aJanuary/watson/README.md

   # Name of the channel to send major announcements to.
   # A major announcement is any time a programme item's start time or room changes.
-  # The bot must have permissions to send messages in the channel.
+  # The bot must have the following permissions on the channel:
+  #  * Send Messages
+  #  * Embed Links
   # Optional.
 Defaults to `programme-announcements`
   # e.g. programme-announcements
   majorAnnouncementsChannel: <channel name>